lyteword/chspurgeon-tod/volume-6/psalm-122.md

 2\. *The adhesive Christian, who is glad to be invited to God's spiritual house.* Church is builded together, etc. There would he find a settled rest.
 Has no sympathies with religious gipsies, or no church people.

-3\.The *dying saint, who is glad to be invited to God's heavenly house.* Simeon—Stephen—Peter—Paul. *W. J.*
+3\.
+The *dying saint, who is glad to be invited to God's heavenly house.* Simeon—Stephen—Peter—Paul. *W. J.*

 **Verse 1.**

-1\.The duty of attending the services of God's house.
+1\.
+The duty of attending the services of God's house.

-2\.The duty of exciting one another to go.
+2\.
+The duty of exciting one another to go.

-3\.The benefit of being thus excited. *F.J.B.*
+3\.
+The benefit of being thus excited. *F. J. B.*

 **Verse 2.** Here is,

-1\.Personal attendance: " *My* feet shall stand," etc.
+1\.
+Personal attendance: " *My* feet shall stand," etc.

-2\.Personal security: "My feet shall *stand.* "
+2\.
+Personal security: "My feet shall *stand.* "

-3\.Personal fellowship: "O Jerusalem." *G. R.*
+3\.
+Personal fellowship: "O Jerusalem." *G. R.*

 **Verse 2.** The inside of the church.
 The honour, privilege, joy, and fellowship of standing there.

 **Verse 3.**

-1\.A type of the New Jerusalem.
+1\.
+A type of the New Jerusalem.

 a) As chosen by God.